Cantonese Assembly Hall – Unique Architecture in the Heart of Hoi An’s Old Town

 Hoi An Cantonese Assembly Hall is located right on Tran Phu Street, No. 176.
 Located on a heritage road with many architectural works of high historical value, the assembly hall has attracted many visitors every year. .

-History of Hoi An Cantonese Assembly Hall
+History of the Cantonese Assembly Hall in Hoi An

-Meaning of the Name Cantonese Assembly Hall in Hoi An
+Meaning Behind the Name “Cantonese Assembly Hall” in Hoi An

 Guide on How to Get to the Cantonese Assembly Hall in Hoi An